-Why is multiple pregnancy a concern?
+Why is a multiple pregnancy a concern?

 |Click Image to Enlarge

-Abnormal amounts of amniotic fluid.
-Amniotic fluid abnormalities are more common in multiple pregnancies, especially for twins that share a placenta.
+Amniotic fluid problems are more common in multiple pregnancies, especially for twins that share a placenta.